bwnyasse/flutter-breaking-news/README.md

  <img src="doc/flutter-firebase.png" alt="drawing" width="100"/>

-Another Flutter Open Source project.
+Another Flutter Open Source project : an indepth overview for your **CI/CD** pipeline with Flutter.

 The application will display the breaking news using [News API](https://newsapi.org/)